 Super Strike in Los Angeles County

-This concept of a super strike has come up recently where certain Penal Code sections that people plead to are characterized as a super strike in Los Angeles which basically means that even if somebody gets charged with a new offense after getting one of these super strikes, and normally the case can be filed as a misdemeanor.
+This concept of a super strike has come up recently.
+Certain Penal Code sections that people plead to are characterized as a super strike in Los Angeles, which basically means that even if somebody gets charged with a new offense after getting one of these super strikes, the case can normally be filed as a misdemeanor.

-For example in the case of a petty theft situation, the super strike can make the new case a felony instead of a misdemeanor and then the person can be looking at a second strike.
+For example, in a petty theft situation, the super strike can make the new case a felony instead of a misdemeanor, and then the person can be looking at a second strike.

-The super strikes in Los Angeles are enumerated, in that Penal Code section – basically crimes like murder, aggravated kidnapping – any crime that carries a life sentence behind it would be characterized as a super strike.
+The super strikes in Los Angeles are enumerated in that Penal Code section—basically, crimes like murder and aggravated kidnapping—any crime that carries a life sentence behind it would be characterized as a super strike.

-There's a number of super strikes that are listed, but the significance of them is that they can basically double or even give a longer sentence for somebody who commits a crime that would normally be a misdemeanor or a non-strike case.
+There are a number of super strikes listed, but their significance is that they can basically double or even extend the sentence for somebody who commits a crime that would normally be a misdemeanor or a non-strike case.

 Real Super Strike Case Example